The Berks County Housing Authority will open the following Public Housing waiting lists

-Our waiting lists for the Housing Choice Voucher (Section 8) Program is CLOSED until further notice.
+Our waiting list for the Housing Choice Voucher (Section 8) Program is CLOSED until further notice.

 The waiting list for Tarsus Manor Senior Housing is OPEN.
 Applicants must be age 62 or over, and there is an income limit.
 For more information and an application, see our Managed Properties page.